The IRS has made it easy to check the status of your income tax return online with their "Where's My Refund" page.

 - The Social Security number that you entered at the top of your tax return

-- The filing status you chose, which you can locate in the top portion of the first page to your Form 1040, 1040A or 1040EZ
+- The filing status you chose, which you can locate in the top portion of the first page to your tax form.

 - The exact amount of your tax refund.
 You can find this at the end of your tax return.